Web Developers: Simple Ways to Streamline Your Business, Improve Productivity and Increase Cash Flow

 Most developers have clients for which they maintain or update sites regularly.
 If you have monthly clients, for goodness sake bill on the same day each month.
 Your electric company does not send your bill on the first some months and the 19th others.
 When you do not bill consistently, you run the risk of a client operating under the mistaken belief that they have no invoice for that month, and they may spend the money elsewhere.
 If you reach a milestone in a contract, you should absolutely bill for that payment within 24 hours of reaching the criteria for payment.
 I also recommend not continuing with work until payment is received.

 Being consistent also applies to your books, receipts and received payments.
 Set aside 5 to 10 minutes a day to consider a few things: Who paid me today?
 Who did I pay today?
 Can I pass through those expenses to a client?
 Is anyone due for an invoice?
 Did I miss any time for which I should bill?
 When you have answered those questions, take appropriate action on each one.
-I guarantee you, if you take the time each day, it will pay off in more billed and billable time, more income and less stress.
+I ensure you, if you take the time each day, it will pay off in more billed and billable time, more income and less stress.

 Timekeeping